The Chronicles of Riddick: Escape from Butcher Bay: Reception

 The audio of Escape from Butcher Bay was generally well received, and critics praised its voice acting; the performances of Vin Diesel and Cole Hauser were given special commendation.
 In regard to the music, FiringSquad's Jakub Wojnarowicz stated, "It's not good enough to sweep you away[,] but it's also not bad enough to stick out like a sore thumb".
 IGN said, "The music isn't memorable, but it's not bad".
 The Sunday Herald Sun called the voice acting "Surprisingly good".
 The game's length was commonly criticized.
 Reviewers noted that it could be completed in eight to fifteen hours, and IGN said, "If you consider around 12 hours of gameplay short, then Riddick is just that."
 Several reviewers were displeased by the game's lack of multiplayer components; Computer and Video Games referred to it as a "missed opportunity".
 Game Informer said, "Since the main quest is short [...] and there is no multiplayer, it’s not a ton of game for your money."

 Professor James Paul Gee, a researcher of video games, has used Escape from Butcher Bay in his studies.
 He discussed the relation of Garrett from Thief and the nameless soldier from Full Spectrum Warrior with the character of Riddick, saying that the games "allow players to take a projective stance to the (virtual) world, but a stance that is rooted in the knowledge, values, and ways of seeing and being in the world of an authentic professional, an 'expert'."

+Sales

+The Xbox version of the game had sold 159,000 units by August 2004, and was among the best-selling games on any platform during June 2004; it was later re-released as a Platinum Hits title.
+Conversely, the PC version sold 32,500 after six months on shelves.

+In a December 2008 interview, Ian Stevens (Head of Tigon Studios) said that sales were lackluster because consumers were not "big on Vin Diesel" and "highly skeptical of a film property translating well as a video game".